Golabgiri: Background

 Roses have been grown in Iran since at least the 10th century.
 Today, the country is the world's first producer of rose water (golab), with 22,000 tonnes produced mainly in the central and southern regions.
-The Damask Rose produces the highest quality golab, and therefore 15,000 hectacres are solely devoted to growing it.
+The Damask Rose produces the highest quality golab, and therefore 15,000 hectares are solely devoted to growing it.
 Due to its wide range of uses in essential oils, body products, various foods and desserts, and for religious purposes, it is a profitable crop and nearly 80% of the farmers in the region are dependent on golab-related sales.

 In the 16th century, Kashan became a major hub for rose water distilleries, whose products were exported to nearby countries such as Bulgaria and Turkey.
 The golabgiri festival is held here in honor of it retaining the oldest and most traditional methods of rose water distillation: many other cities have adopted modern machinery to speed up processes.
 The festival itself is around 1,000 years old.